matter-labs/zksync-lite-docs/docs/faq/tokens.md

 ## Supported tokens

 **zkSync** can be used to transfer ether (ETH) and ERC20 tokens.
-Initially, new tokens need to be manually whitelisted by the operator.
+Initially, new tokens need to be manually whitelisted by the validator.
 In the future, adding new tokens will be fully permissionless.

 The full list of currently supported tokens is available under this link (as JSON):
 <https://api.zksync.io/api/v0.1/tokens>.

 DISCLAIMER: We will list any token fulfilling the criteria below on a first-come, first-serve basis.
+This will become permissionless on our next system upgrade.
 Listing of a token on zkSync does not represent an endorsement for this token by the Matter Labs team, Stichting ZK Sync, or any other entity.
 We do not have competence and authority to analyze the token business model and smart contract security guarantees of a particular token.
 Please use any token on your own risk and judgement.

 ## Listing a token